PenHsuanWang/travel-tracker/README_FRONTEND.md

 This directory contains reusable UI elements shared across the application.

 -   **`CreateTripModal.js`**: Modal dialog for creating a new trip.
 Contains a form capturing trip name, start date, end date, region, and notes.
 Calls the `createTrip` API to save the new trip record.
 -   **`ManageMembersModal.js`**: Modal dialog for managing trip members.
 Allows the trip owner to search for users by name and add/remove them from the trip.
+Displays helper text: "Contributors can upload photos and edit journal notes.
+Only the Owner can delete the trip or manage members."
 -   **`ActivityHeatmap.js`**: Calendar-style heatmap component that consumes normalized `{ date, value, metadata[] }` entries.
 Supports highlighting and `onCellClick` callbacks so parent components can jump to related content.
 -   **`TripTimeline.js`** & **`TripTimelineCard.js`**: Compact timeline used on the profile page to summarize recent trips.
 Accepts hover callbacks for cross-highlighting with the heatmap and exposes `registerRef` hooks so parents can scroll to individual cards.
 -   **`BadgeIcon.js`**: Renders earned achievement icons and tooltips based on `badgeInfoMap`; used on the profile page and ready for reuse elsewhere.